- About us»

 Sessions are designed to share good practice in the conduct of research and pass on the lessons that UKRIO has learnt through its advice and guidance services.
 The focus is on raising awareness of research integrity, providing practical and useful support on how to avoid or address common issues, and using illustrative case studies to demonstrate how situations can arise and be resolved.
 Our training sessions also provide a forum for delegates to relate their own experiences in confidence, consider how research integrity is best supported in different contexts and seek advice on difficult issues.

 We can provide training that emphasises the good practice that runs across all research disciplines or sessions that focus on a single discipline.
 Topics include:

-UKRIO is happy to give informal or formal input into institutional programmes for the education and development of staff and research students in good practice in research and related issues, for example research ethics, research governance, research design, collaborative research or publication and authorship.
+As well as delivering training, UKRIO is happy to give informal or formal input into the development of institutional programmes for the education and training of staff and research students.

 If you would like our assistance with education and training, please contact us.